Post-Bariatric Body Contouring

 What results can a body lift achieve?

 A body lift can basically match your skin to your new slimmer contours.
 This surgery removes the excess sagging skin and stubborn fat deposits.
 It can repair overly stretched or separated muscles.
-Dr. Lin’s body lift patients are pleased with their firmer, smoother skin, and their overall new look.
+Body lift patients are pleased with their firmer, smoother skin, and their overall new look.
 Gone is the sagging skin and the rashes it can create.
 These procedures can give a patient a real boost in confidence, making the work of bariatric surgery or involved weight loss all worth it.
 Of course, you will have scarring at your incision locations, but these will fade with time.
 Regardless, most patients are more than willing to have the tradeoff of some scarring to be rid of their loose draping skin.

 What Our Patients Have to Say